hvpham-yorku/project-quick-quacker-coding/README.md

 ## Installation:

-Build and runc ode on these programming languages:
+Build and run code on these programming languages:

-### CSS

-language used to write HTML documents

 ### JavaScript

-a scripting language for adding interactivity
+A scripting language for adding interactivity

 ### HTML

-the markup language for structuring web pages
+The markup language for structuring web pages

 ### CSS

-a styling language used to design and format web pages by controlling layout, colours, fonts, and animations
+A styling language used to design and format web pages by controlling layout, colours, fonts, and animations

 ### SQL

-a database query language used to store, retreive, and manage data in relation databases
+A database query language used to store, retreive, and manage data in relation databases

 ### VS Code